Lucia Siposová

-Lucia Siposová (born 21 May 1980) is a Slovak stage, television and film actress.
+Lucia Siposová (born 21 May 1980) is a Slovak stage, television and film actress and writer.

 Career

 Together with Karel Roden she played the lead role in a Czech period drama Guard No. 47 directed by Filip Renč for which she received the Best actress award 2008 at the International film festival in Tiburon, USA.

 She got a role in the international feature film 360 directed by Oscar nominee Fernando Meirelles and written by Oscar nominee Peter Morgan.
 360 gave Lucia recognition in international media.